cchudzicki-ocw-testing/14.771-fall-2021/content/resources/14771-f21-lecture-1-version-2.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: fIFB6SBw2lU
 ---
-**Description:** Part 1 of 2 of Poverty Traps.
-The first half discusses the Dasgupta and Ray (1986) model of nutrition-based poverty traps.
-The second half discusses how to use evidence to test for a poverty trap, focusing on evidence for a nutrition-based poverty trap.
+**Description:** This video introduces the course.
+The class discusses the enormous differences in income and other important outcomes around the world.
+Prof. Duflo previews the main topics of the course.

 **Instructor:** Esther Duflo